brigitapop/aurelia/PITCHME.md

 ---
 ### Registering Lifetime

-Can indicate on class what instance lifetime it should have in container
 - Singleton –constructed on first inject, same ref passed to other injections
 - Transient –new instance constructed on each injectio